MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/measure-your-space-in-mixed-reality.md

     - Select measurement to remeasure or take a measurement out of the listed order.

-    - Select the delete botton to clear a measurement.
+    - Select the delete button to clear a measurement.

     - Select the close button or list button to continue measuring where you left off.
      > [!div class="mx-imgBorder"]